Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: CosmicFlows-4 field reconstructions

-Distances to galaxies are generally obtained using methods such as Cepheid variables, Type Ia supernovae, the Tully-Fisher relation (for spiral galaxies), and the Faber-Jackson relation (for elliptical galaxies).
+Distances to galaxies are generally obtained using methods such as Cepheid variables \citep[e.g.][]{Riessetal2018}, Type Ia supernovae \citep[e.g.][]{Betouleetal2014}, the Tully--Fisher relation for spiral galaxies \citep{TullyFisher1977,Lagattutaetal2013} and the Fundamental Plane for elliptical galaxies \citep{FaberJackson1976,DjorgovskiDavis1987,Magoulaset2012}.
 These methods provide distance estimates independent of the cosmological redshift.
-Radial velocities of galaxies, derived from the observed redshift ($z$) in their spectra, include both a component due to the expansion of the universe (Hubble flow) and a peculiar component generated by gravitational forces sourced by density inhomogeneities in the matter field.
-The observed radial velocity ($v_{\text{obs}}$) of a galaxy at distance $d$ can therefore be expressed as:
+Radial velocities of galaxies, derived from the observed redshift ($z$) in their spectra, consist of a component due to the expansion of the Universe (Hubble flow) and a peculiar component generated by gravitational forces sourced by density inhomogeneities in the matter field.
+In the low-redshift regime, where the linear relation between redshift and recession velocity provides an excellent approximation, the observed radial velocity in the cosmic microwave background rest frame, $v_{\text{obs}}$, of a galaxy at distance $d$ is therefore written as \citep{DavisScrimgeour2014}

-where $H_0$ is the Hubble constant, $v_{\text{pec}}$ is the peculiar velocity.
-To convert radial velocities into a 3D velocity field, one needs to correct for the effects of the universe's expansion.
+where $H_0$ denotes the Hubble constant and $v_{\text{pec}}$ denotes the peculiar velocity projected along the line of sight.
+This low-redshift approximation is consistent with that adopted in the CF4 reconstruction pipeline.
+To convert radial velocities into a 3D velocity field, one needs to correct for the effects of the Universe's expansion.
 The goal is to estimate the three-dimensional velocity field $\mathbf{v}(\mathbf{r})$ by inverting the radial velocities of galaxies based on their spatial distribution.
-This is typically achieved using Bayesian inversion methods \citep{Courtoisetal2023} or algorithms based on the Wiener reconstruction technique \citep[and references therein]{Courtoisetal2013}.\\
+This is typically achieved using Bayesian inversion methods combined with Wiener-filter reconstruction techniques \citep{HoffmanRibak1991,Zaroubietal1995,Zaroubi1999,Courtoisetal2013}, although more sophisticated hybrid approaches incorporating Monte Carlo sampling have also been developed \citep{Courtoisetal2023}.\\

-The peculiar gravitational velocities $\mathbf{v}(\mathbf{r})$ are related to local density fluctuations via the cosmological continuity equation and the theory of linear perturbation growth (an approximation where density fluctuations $\delta$ are small compared to the local mean density).
-The velocity field is obtained by solving the Poisson equation for the divergence of the velocity field:
+Peculiar velocities $\mathbf{v}(\mathbf{r})$ are related to local density fluctuations via the cosmological continuity equation and the theory of linear perturbation growth.
+This framework operates under the approximation where density fluctuations $\delta$ are small compared to the local mean density.
+The velocity field is obtained by solving the Poisson equation for the divergence of the velocity field